talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

     OffsetDateTime startDate = new OffsetDateTime(); // OffsetDateTime | Date and time from which results are returned.
 Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
     OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Date and time by which results are returned.
 Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
     Integer pageSize = 1000; // Integer | The number of items in this response.
-    Integer skip = 56; // Integer | Skips the given number of items when paging through large result sets. try {
+    Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
       InlineResponse2001 result = apiInstance.getLoyaltyCardTransactions(loyaltyProgramId, loyaltyCardId, subledgerId, startDate, endDate, pageSize, skip);
       System.out.println(result);